 PARLIAMENTARY BY-ELECTION 1966 (I)

-This was the very first election in the first Parliament of an independent Republic of Singapore, which was opened on 8 December 1965 - exactly four months after separation from Malaysia.
+This was the very first election in the first Parliament of an independent Republic of Singapore, which was opened on 8 December 1965, exactly four months after its separation from Malaysia.
 It was precipated by the resignation of BS Member of Parliament Lim Huan Boon on 31 December 1965, who opposed his party's stand of boycotting Parliament and instructing its MPs not to attend sittings.
-BS had denounced Singapore's independence as "phoney", stating that the decision to leave Malaysia was not passed through the legislature - and said its members would take their struggle for democracy onto the streets.
+BS had denounced Singapore's independence as "phoney", stating that the decision to leave Malaysia was not passed through the legislature, and its members would bring their fight for democracy onto the streets.
 A day following his resignation, Lim was expelled by BS the following day for "stabbing the party in the back".

 Writ of election: 3 January 1966 [Mon]

 Eligible voters: 13,209